Language acquisition

-Language acquisition is the process by which humans acquire the capacity to perceive and comprehend language (in other words, gain the ability to be aware of language and to understand it), as well as to produce and use words and sentences to communicate.
+Language acquisition is the process by which humans acquire the capacity to perceive and comprehend language.
+In other words, it is how human beings gain the ability to be aware of language, to understand it, and to produce and use words and sentences to communicate.

 Language acquisition involves structures, rules, and representation.
-The capacity to use language successfully requires one to acquire a range of tools including phonology, morphology, syntax, semantics, and an extensive vocabulary.
+The capacity to successfully use language requires human beings to acquire a range of tools, including phonology, morphology, syntax, semantics, and an extensive vocabulary.
 Language can be vocalized as in speech, or manual as in sign.
 Human language capacity is represented in the brain.
 Even though human language capacity is finite, one can say and understand an infinite number of sentences, which is based on a syntactic principle called recursion.
 Evidence suggests that every individual has three recursive mechanisms that allow sentences to go indeterminately.
 These three mechanisms are: relativization, complementation and coordination.

 There are two main guiding principles in first-language acquisition: speech perception always precedes speech production, and the gradually evolving system by which a child learns a language is built up one step at a time, beginning with the distinction between individual phonemes.

-Linguists who are interested in child language acquisition have for many years questioned how language is acquired.
-Lidz et al. state "The question of how these structures are acquired, then, is more properly understood as the question of how a learner takes the surface forms in the input and converts them into abstract linguistic rules and representations."
+For many years, linguists interested in child language acquisition have questioned how language is acquired.
+Lidz et al. state, "The question of how these structures are acquired, then, is more properly understood as the question of how a learner takes the surface forms in the input and converts them into abstract linguistic rules and representations."